domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ```

 > [!NOTE]
-> If you're using the [Swashbuckle Annotations library](configure-and-customize-annotations.md#configuration--customization-of-swashbuckleaspnetcoreannotations), it contains a custom selector that's based on the presence of `[JsonDerivedType]` (or `[SwaggerSubType]` for .NET 6 or earlier) attributes on base class definitions.
+> If you're using the [Swashbuckle Annotations library](configure-and-customize-annotations.md#configuration--customization-of-swashbuckleaspnetcoreannotations), it contains a custom selector that's based on the presence of `[JsonDerivedType]` attributes on base class definitions.
 This way, you can use simple attributes to explicitly list the inheritance and/or polymorphism relationships you want to expose.
 To enable this behavior, check out the [Annotations docs](configure-and-customize-annotations.md#list-known-subtypes-for-inheritance-and-polymorphism).

 ### Describing Discriminators